The Filipino Artists Reclaiming ‘Tsismosa’

 “This is where you see your reflection in different fragments,” Padilla says about the boxes.
 “And it’s to understand that all of these tiny pieces of yourself, make you who you are in the moment, and ‘you’ in this moment is the best version of yourself.”

 The word tsismosa, meaning one who gossips, originally derived from the Spanish word “chismosa.”
-It was introduced to the Philippines during its more than three centuries of years of Spanish rule, a time when Filipino culture relied on oral tradition, and women often used gossip as a way to exchange news, stories, and warnings, or discuss difficult topics.
+It was introduced to the Philippines during its more than three centuries of Spanish rule, a time when Filipino culture relied on oral tradition, and women often used gossip as a way to exchange news, stories, and warnings, or discuss difficult topics.

 “It’s a word that is used to mostly degrade women,” says Padilla.
 “As an all-women collective, we’re reclaiming this word in two different ways, as a way to spread oral traditions, and rethink degradation.”